Whitmer & Many Teams

-The challenge here is constantly shifting content needs as the production cycle advances.
-The site sells tickets for the flagship U.S. events and helps a global audience discover a worldwide network of more than 200 events.
+The challenge here was constantly shifting content needs as the production cycle advanced.
+The site sold tickets for the flagship U.S. events and helped a global audience discover a worldwide network of more than 200 events.
 This redesign focused on providing a varied toolbox of mix-and-match content production components for the marketing team.
 I oversaw design and engineering and collaborated on branding with the business stakeholders.

 A from-scratch development of an online maker community built thanks to a $1M+ strategic partnership with Intel.
 A headless Drupal implementation, the site was later rebranded Make: Community.
 I was the product owner and managed the Intel relationship.